kidiyoor/P2Pdictionary/README.md

 Process 2:  Get key1

 The system should behave in a consistent way; meaning answer to any such command should give same result across all processes.
 Implement the above system, assuming the processes are perfect and do not fail.

+#TODO
+1. Handle unresponsive node; meaning if one node fails to update the dictionary, all other nodes should revert back the previous command(Implementation dependent)
+2. Auto chaining if a node crashes
+3. Remove redundancy of data.